 So what are the common platforms used by recruiters and hiring managers when you can’t physically meet at an office or worksite?

-It’s incredibly valuable to be familiar with these popular video interview platforms:
+It’s essential to be familiar with these popular video interview platforms:

 A simple Google or YouTube search can provide you with a quick introduction, tour and tutorial of how these platforms work.
 By doing so, you’ll avoid any additional stress that comes with navigating new technology – you’re dealing with enough pressure for the interview as it is.

 It’s not as scary as you think.
-A lot of jobseekers have said it’s more intimidating to meet face-to-face but by being in a comfortable and familiar environment at home, it’s one factor that you have control of.
+Many job seekers have said it’s more intimidating to meet face-to-face.
+Meeting in a comfortable and familiar environment at home can be a positive factor as you would have control over your surroundings.

-On the other hand, if you find you are not set up to do an online job interview at home, run through the following options:
+On the other hand, if you find you don't have the proper setup at home for an online job interview at home, run through the following options:

 - Ask family or friend if you can conduct the interview at their place